-Essential information for individuals and organisations applying to the Book Week Scotland 2021 Fund.
+Essential information for individuals and organisations applying to the Book Week Scotland 2023 event fund.

-- Events and activities do not have to be connected to the theme Celebration, although we’d love it if they were!
+- Events and activities do not have to be connected to the theme of Adventure – although we'd love it if they were!

-- You must work with a Scottish writer or storyteller on your digital event, community activity or in-person event.
-This could be to produce a commission to use as part of the event or activity or for an event appearance
+- You must work with an author or storyteller as part of your event.
+This could be to produce a commission to use as part of the event or an appearance fee.

 - £175 is the minimum fee for the author you collaborate with.
-If you are planning to work on more than one element of your event or activity with the author, an additional fee may be appropriate.
-Additional information on fees and commission rates will be provided for successful partners
+If you are planning to work on more than one element of your event with the author, an additional fee may be appropriate.
+Additional information on fees and commission rates will be provided to successful partners.

-- All financial support provided by Scottish Book Trust must be used to deliver the event or activity.
-Funds received may not be used to support selling tickets for profit, to purchase book stock which will be sold at the event or activity, or any other profit generation
+- All financial support provided by Scottish Book Trust must be used to deliver the event.
+Funds received may not be used to support selling tickets for profit, to purchase book stock which will be sold at the event or activity, or any other profit generation.

-- The deadline for all applications is by 5pm on Friday 7 May
+- The deadline for all applications is Friday 9 June at 5pm.

 Although every funding application is judged on its individual merits, our funding panel will look to support projects that help Book Week Scotland achieve some of its several key outcomes: